CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/docs/docs/index.md

 Using PetScan in this way, you can efficiently gather and filter data based on category membership and time periods, allowing you to categorize individuals as living, contemporary dead, or historical people.

 ### Step 7: Extract Conversation logs of the Article for Deletion
-Parse the contents of each AfD discussion using [Wikipedia REST API](https://www.mediawiki.org/wiki/API:Query) to extract the title of the discussed entry, user,recommendation,the rationales, topic, WP tags etc provided for nominated entry, the final outcome of the deliberation, and the timestamp of the closing of the discussion.
+Parse the contents of each AfD discussion using [Wikipedia REST API](https://www.mediawiki.org/wiki/API:Query) to extract the title of the discussed entry, the rationale provided for nominating the entry, the final outcome of the deliberation, and the timestamp of the closing of the discussion.
 Save the data in the file “raw/From_Begin_Afd_Conversation3.csv”.

 ```
 python survival_of_notability/AfD_Parse.py